 Issuing CCSs gives HSBC greater flexibility to manage its capital in the most efficient and economical way.
 It is expected that Additional Tier 1 Capital will be a cheaper form of capital than issuing and maintaining Common Equity Tier 1 capital (e.g. ordinary shares) to satisfy the Tier 1 Capital requirement and (provided the Trigger Event does not occur) non-dilutive to existing shareholders.
 This should improve the returns available to existing shareholders whilst maintaining HSBC's capital strength, in line with prevailing banking regulations.
-The authorities in Resolutions 11 and 12 are required because the Directors are only permitted to issue up to 10 per cent of the issued ordinary share capital for cash on a non-pre-emptive basis under the general authorisation in Resolutions 7 and 8.
+The authorities in Resolutions 12 and 13 are required because the Directors are only permitted to issue up to 10 per cent of the issued ordinary share capital for cash on a non-pre-emptive basis under the general authorisation in Resolutions 7, 8 and 9 and five per cent of that may only be used for the purposes of an acquisition or other capital investment.
 Given the administrative burden both in cost and time for a company the size of HSBC to obtain these types of authorities, the Directors do not consider it practical or in the interests of shareholders to seek a new authority each time an issue of CCSs is proposed.
 It is important to have the flexibility to react quickly to market and regulatory demand.
 Furthermore, in order to obtain PRA approval to the issuance of CCSs, all necessary allotment authorities need to be in place, so the process of seeking a new authority in addition to PRA approval would lead to unacceptable delay.
 At what price will the CCSs be issued and how will the conversion price be fixed?

 As the CCSs are debt securities, they will be issued at or close to their face value in a manner typical for debt securities.
 The terms and conditions for the CCSs will specify a fixed conversion price or a mechanism for setting a conversion price (which could include a variable conversion price determined by reference to the prevailing market price on conversion subject to a minimum "floor" price) which will determine how many ordinary shares are issued on conversion or exchange of the CCSs if a Trigger Event occurred.
-In respect of any CCSs issued (or shares issued on conversion or exchange of CCSs) under the authorities in Resolutions 11 and 12, the conversion price on issue of the CCSs will not be less than £2.70, being the lowest trading price (recorded on 9 March 2009) of HSBC's ordinary shares over the last 10 years (and will be subject to typical adjustments for securities of this type).
-This represents a discount of approximately 40 per cent to the closing price on 4 March 2016, being the last practicable date prior to printing this document.
-Given that a Trigger Event is only likely to occur if the recovery action to prevent it has not been successful, the market price for ordinary shares at the time would be likely to be significantly lower than it is today.
-Accordingly, the conversion price set out in the terms of the CCSs on issue of the CCSs will most likely be at a significant discount to the market price of the shares at that time.
-Given the likely discount, the Directors consider it appropriate to use the 10 year historic low when considering the minimum price conversion.
+In respect of any CCSs issued (or shares issued on conversion or exchange of CCSs) under the authorities in Resolutions 12 and 13, the conversion price on issue of the CCSs will not be less than £2.70, being the lowest trading price (recorded on 9 March 2009) of HSBC's ordinary shares over the last 10 years (and will be subject to typical adjustments for securities of this type).
 How have you calculated the size of the authorities you are seeking?